-Passing on your expert knowledge and skills to students may seem like it’s the most critical part of teaching, but it is equally important to evaluate whether learning has happened.
-Your course outline and course plan will identify what formal evaluations are in your course:
+Passing on expert knowledge and skills to students may seem like it’s the most critical part of teaching, but it is equally important to evaluate whether learning has happened.
+The course outline and course plan identify what formal evaluations are in each course:

-Your course outline indicates the types of evaluations, their total value or weight, and the learning outcomes they assess.
+The course outline indicates evaluation types, total grade weights, and learning outcomes they assess.

-If there are existing evaluation materials (e.g., assignment instructions, tests, grading schemes, past evaluations) available, your academic manager or Program Coordinator will show you where to access these.
-They can also let you know if changes to these evaluations are allowed or welcomed.
+If there are existing evaluation materials (e.g., assignment instructions, tests, grading schemes, etc.) are available, the academic manager or program coordinator will detail how these can be accessed, and may also relay whether changes to these evaluations are permitted.

 Giving Student Grades and Feedback

-A mark or grade represents an evaluation of the students’ performance.
-Feedback is the information that you provide to students that lets them know how they are doing in relation to their goal (i.e. achieving the learning outcomes).
-The purpose of providing feedback is to facilitate learning and create student awareness of next steps required for improvement; to many students, this is more important than the grade itself!
-To be effective in achieving that purpose, feedback should be:
+A mark or grade represents an evaluation of the students’ performance, whereas feedback is the information that provided to students that describes how they are doing in relation to their goal (i.e., achieving the learning outcomes).
+Feedback is provided so that students know why they received a particular score, and to create awareness of how to improve.
+To many students, this is more important than the grade itself!
+Therefore, effective feedback should be:

 Outcomes-focused